NexPlayer/Android-SDK/advanced.md

 This method gets the height of the region area where timed text (TTML) in content is to be displayed.

-It corresponds to the height dimension specified intts:extentattribute, and may also be the height of the root container region.
+It corresponds to the height dimension specified in tts:extentattribute, and may also be the height of the root container region.

-Note that if thetts:extentattribute is set toauto, the display region should be considered to have the same height as the root container extent.
+Note that if the tts:extentattribute is set toauto, the display region should be considered to have the same height as the root container extent.

 **Returns**